Eragon (film): Casting

 Leather and metal battle armor crafted by Whitaker Malem for Ed Speleers, who was cast in the lead role as Eragon.

 Speleers was selected for the title role after a worldwide casting search.
 "Ed came in [to the casting session], and we just looked at each other and said, "That's Eragon, that's the guy from the book," said director Stefen Fangmeier: "I got a strong sense of Ed's sparkle, of his life.
 It's the kind of thing where you just know he's destined to become a movie star.
 Speleers won the role as he was trying to learn his lines for a school production of Hamlet.
 Others considered for the role included Alex Pettyfer but since production took place in central Europe and Pettyfer is afraid of flying, he declined the role.

 On July 15, 2005, in an official press release from 20th Century Fox, it was confirmed that Speleers had signed on to the project.
 Over the following months, Jeremy Irons, John Malkovich, Chris Egan, and Djimon Hounsou were all confirmed as joining the Eragon cast.
 Paolini, author of the original novel, had expressed his wishes to be featured in a cameo role in the film — specifically, as a warrior who is beheaded in the battle of Farthen Dûr.
 However, he was unable because of his European book tour.

 Jeremy Irons, who welcomed the opportunity to reintroduce himself to younger audiences, took on the role although Dungeons & Dragons (a previous fantasy film he had acted in) had flopped, and he said that he thought that Eragon "had been better managed" than that film.
+Emily Blunt was a finalist for the role of Arya.